martinrossil/avamjs/README.md

 # avamjs is a technical proof of concept.

+## Contents

+1. Goal
+2. Solution
+3. Screenshots and Website
+4. Library Description
+5. Architecture
+6. Conclusion

-## Goal, create a Progessive Web App with the following properties:
+## 1. Goal, create a Progessive Web App with the following properties:

 * Get a Lighthouse Audit score of 100 in all 5 categories.
 * No use of external libraries.